Self-Determination for Middle and High School Students

 that students with disabilities are active participants in the Individualized

-Education Plan (IEP) process and understand the differences between
+Education Program (IEP) process and understand the differences between

 secondary and postsecondary school environments, especially in regard